PaulieScanlon/gatsby-image-alias/README.md

 # gatsby-image-alias

-Demo of how to query an image with GraphQL alia
+Demo of how to query an image with GraphQL alias